rberenguel/apoquerar/README.md

 The one in Puzzmo is _way_ better than this (the only comparison is the goal of the game), but this scratches the offline playing itch well enough.

-[1]: I have tweaked some of the text, only.
+[1]: I have tweaked some of the text and styles, only.